chevcast/angular-spinners/README.md

 Several options are available and you specify them as attributes on your directives.
 The directive can be used as a standalone element or as an attribute.

-#### name (required)
+#### name

-The name attribute is required.
+The name attribute is required if the `register` option is `true`.
 It is what you must pass to the service when trying to show/hide that specific spinner.

 ```html
 <spinner name="mySpinner"></spinner>